jisotalo/ads-server/README.md

 If you need an ADS client for reading/writing PLC values, see my other project [ads-client](https://github.com/jisotalo/ads-client).

-# Project status

-Currently in testing.
-Should work OK.

-# NOTE

-This is my first project with Typescript, so it probably includes lot's of things to be done differently.

 # Table of contents
 - [Installing and configuration](#installing-and-configuration)
 - [Available ADS commands](#available-ads-commands)